-The establishment of a Regional Cooperative Mechanism for Oil Spill Preparedness and Response for Southeast Asian region.
+Establishment of a Regional Cooperative Mechanism for Oil Spill Preparedness and Response for Southeast Asian region.

 The Japan Association of Maritime Safety (JAMS) and the Nippon Foundation initiated the ASEAN OSRAP (Association of Southeast Asian Nations Oil Spill Response Action Plan).

-The main objective was to provide a co-operative plan for mutual assistance from Member States and organizations in the event of a major oil spill incident that exceeds the response capability of the national government.
-The geographic scope of the ASEAN OSRAP includes all the waters within the EEZ (Exclusive Economic Zone) of the ASEAN member countries.
+The main objective was to provide a cooperative plan for mutual assistance from Member States and relevant organisations, in the event of a major oil spill incident that exceeds the response capability of the national government.
+The geographic scope of the ASEAN OSRAP includes all the waters within the EEZ (Exclusive Economic Zone) of the ASEAN Member States.

-Burma (now Myanmar), Cambodia, Lao PDR, and Vietnam joined ASEAN.
+Burma (now Myanmar), Cambodia, Lao PDR, and Viet Nam joined ASEAN.
 They did not, however, sign the ASEAN OSRAP MoU.

-It was also agreed that the revised MOU would include all the 10 ASEAN member states within the Brunei Action Plan.
-This was followed up by another IMO funded Regional Workshop a year later where the draft MOU for the ASEAN Cooperative Mechanism was drafted for submission to the 24th meeting of the ASEAN MTWG.
+It was also agreed that the revised MoU would include all ten ASEAN member states within the Brunei Action Plan.
+This was followed up by another IMO funded Regional Workshop a year later, where the draft MoU for the ASEAN cooperative mechanism was drafted for submission to the 24th meeting of the ASEAN MTWG.

-The outcome of the workshop included the final draft MoU on Joint Oil Spill Preparedness and Response in the ASEAN region for endorsement by the 35th session of the Senior Transport Officials Meeting (STOM) and an action plan to implement provisions in the MoU.
+The outcome of the workshop included the final draft MoU on Joint Oil Spill Preparedness and Response in the ASEAN region for endorsement by the 35th session of the Senior Transport Officials Meeting (STOM), and an action plan to implement provisions in the MoU.

 Regional Oil Spill Contingency Plan

-The Regional Oil Spill Contingency Plan (ROSCP) has been developed under the Memorandum of Understanding on ASEAN Cooperation Mechanism for Joint Oil Spill Preparedness and Response (ASEAN OSRAP) which entered into force on 28 November 2014.
-It provides a mechanism whereby ASEAN Member States can request and provide mutual support in response to oil spills, to the extent that their resources allow.
+The Regional Oil Spill Contingency Plan (ROSCP) was developed under the Memorandum of Understanding on ASEAN Cooperation Mechanism for Joint Oil Spill Preparedness and Response (ASEAN MoU), which entered into force on 28 Nov 2014.

 The ROSCP was formally adopted in the 24th ASEAN Transport Ministers (ATM) Meeting on 8 November 2018 in Bangkok, Thailand.Click here